white-lab/protocols/protocols/rna/cdna_prep.md

 5. Cool for 1 minute at RT and then spin down the RNA until the rotor reaches 10-12,000 rpm.
-6. Add 8 μL of the appropriate master mix to the RNA samples and incubate at 37 °C for 1 hour.
+6. Add 8 μL of the appropriate master mix to the RNA samples and incubate at 37°C for 2 hours (Preferably use a RT sequence on a thermocycler).
-7. Quick spin and store at -20 °C until ready for qPCR.
+7. Quick spin and store at -20°C until ready for qPCR.